What the Colonial Virginians Ate: Apple Tansey – Learn what the Colonial settlers of Virginia ate and a traditional colonial recipe for Apple Tansey.

 Thomas the younger, it is written, had a “wild disposition” and a deep hatred for Spain.
 When Queen Mary was betrothed to Philip of Spain, Thomas conspired against the marriage, believing that Mary’s younger sister Elizabeth should be on the throne instead.
 He led a rebellion of 4,000 men who marched on London, but his rebel army deserted him at the last minute, and he was forced to surrender.
 He was later tried, found guilty of treason, beheaded and quartered as ordered by Queen Mary, aka “Bloody Mary.”

-This might well have been the end of the Wyatt family (which means I would have never been born!), but as luck would have it Thomas the younger gave birth to a son before he was executed.
+This might well have been the end of the Wyatt family (which means I would have never been born!), but as luck would have it Thomas the younger and his wife had a son before he was executed.
 That son, George Wyatt, and his wife gave birth to two sons—Reverend Haute Wyatt (1594-1638) and Sir Francis Wyatt (1588-1644).
 Those two brothers, Francis and Haute, arrived in America on August 1, 1621 aboard a ship called the George.
 Shortly thereafter, Sir Francis became the first English crown governor of the Colony of Virginia in 1621.
 He also introduced the first written constitution for an English colony.
 This constitution became a model for all later forms of government in the American colonies.